-- have a positive work ethic and meet all deadlines. - Enter classes, quietly and with a readiness to work. - behave correctly to promote a positive image of the school in the community. - act as a role model to younger students. - wear the correct school uniform. - arrive to every lesson fully equipped. - arrive punctually to registration and lessons. - Move through the school sensibly and with the minimum amount of noise so as not to disturb other classes. - be respectful, polite and courteous to all members of the school and community. - Respect other people's beliefs. - take responsibility for their actions. - respect the property of the school and others. - hand all correspondence to parents on the day of issue (envelopes addressed to parents should not be opened).

-- use English (except during Arabic and French lessons) while on the school premises (including the buses) as a means of inclusion. - ensure that mobile phones are turned off and are not used during the school day. - never use any device to record or photograph others without their permission.
+- have a positive work ethic and meet all deadlines. - Enter classes, quietly and with a readiness to work. - behave correctly to promote a positive image of the school in the community. - act as a role model to younger students. - wear the correct school uniform. - arrive to every lesson fully equipped. - arrive punctually to registration and lessons. - Move through the school sensibly and with the minimum amount of noise so as not to disturb other classes. - be respectful, polite and courteous to all members of the school and community. - Respect other people beliefs. - take responsibility for their actions. - respect the property of the school and others. - arrive punctually to registration and lessons - wear the correct school uniform - hand all correspondence to parents on the day of issue (envelops addressed to parents should not be opened. - use English (except during Arabic and French lessons) while on the school premises (including the buses) as a means of inclusion. - ensure that mobile phones are turned off and are not used during the school day. - never use any device to record or photograph others without their permission.